hackerbay/interview/software-full-stack.md

 **Initial Interest:**
 Email us the following:
-- Why you want to join us vs others?
+- Why do you want to join us vs others?
 - Links of work you've done in the past (Can be production URL's, or GitHub links).
 Your role in these projects.
 - If you're a student, tech competitions you were a  part of (eg: Imagine Cup, ICPC, Google Summer of Code, etc.)
 - Bonus: Links to open source work you've been working on.